Kaixhin/rlenvs/README.md

 [6] Barto, A. G., Sutton, R. S., & Anderson, C. W. (1983).
 Neuronlike adaptive elements that can solve difficult learning control problems. *Systems, Man and Cybernetics, IEEE Transactions on*, (5), 834-846.
 [7] Sutton, R. S., & Barto, A. G. (1998). *Reinforcement learning: An introduction* (Vol. 1, No. 1).
 Cambridge: MIT press.
 [8] Sutton, R. S. (1990).
 Integrated architectures for learning, planning, and reacting based on approximating dynamic programming.
 In *Proceedings of the seventh international conference on machine learning* (pp. 216-224).
+[9] Boyan, J., & Moore, A. W. (1995).
+Generalization in reinforcement learning: Safely approximating the value function. *Advances in neural information processing systems*, 369-376.
-[9] Singh, S. P., & Sutton, R. S. (1996).
+[10] Singh, S. P., & Sutton, R. S. (1996).
 Reinforcement learning with replacing eligibility traces. *Machine learning, 22*(1-3), 123-158.
-[10] Robbins, H. (1985).
+[11] Robbins, H. (1985).
 Some aspects of the sequential design of experiments.
 In *Herbert Robbins Selected Papers* (pp. 169-177).
 Springer New York.
-[11] Whittle, P. (1988).
+[12] Whittle, P. (1988).
 Restless bandits: Activity allocation in a changing world. *Journal of applied probability*, 287-298.
-[12] Sutton, R. S. (1988).
+[13] Sutton, R. S. (1988).
 Learning to predict by the methods of temporal differences. *Machine learning, 3*(1), 9-44.